upyesp/upyesp.org/content/posts/makrdown-vscode-math-notation/index.md

 \displaystyle\sum_{k=3}^5 k^2=3^2 + 4^2 + 5^2=50
 $$

-The full list of supported commands is available [here](https://katex.org/docs/supported.html).
+## Cheat Sheet

-The following tables provide a quick-reference of common mathematical notation in LaTeX, specifically the symbols included in this [poster](https://www.flickr.com/photos/95869671@N08/40544016221/in/dateposted-public/) created by [Dominic Walliman](https://dominicwalliman.com/).
-Here's the associated YouTube, which is excellent, [The Map of Mathematics](https://youtu.be/OmJ-4B-mS-Y).
+The following tables provide a quick-reference of common mathematical notation, defined in LaTeX.
+The scope of symbols included is drawn from the [Map of Mathematicsr](https://www.flickr.com/photos/95869671@N08/40544016221/in/dateposted-public/) poster, created by [Dominic Walliman](https://dominicwalliman.com/).
+The associated YouTube video, which is excellent, is [The Map of Mathematics](https://youtu.be/OmJ-4B-mS-Y).

-## Arithmetic
+### Arithmetic

 | Notation                         |                         Example                        |                          Inline                          | Block                         |
 |----------------------------------|:------------------------------------------------------:|:--------------------------------------------------------:|-------------------------------|